MicrosoftDocs/azure-devops-docs/docs/pipelines/create-first-pipeline.md

 ## Next steps

-You've just learned the basics of using the classic editor to create and run a pipeline.
+You've learned the basics of using the classic editor to create and run a pipeline.
 Now you're ready to configure your build pipeline for the programming language you're using.
 Go ahead and create a new build pipeline, and this time, use one of the following templates.